Skip to main content

 Access to information classified as High Risk or Moderate Risk data as defined by the 4-OP-H-25.01 Data Security Standard requires additional training.
 Prior to being granted access to High Risk or Moderate Risk data, users, security personnel and administrators are required to complete additional role-based security training based on the information systems for which they are granted access.
 Training is based on elevated access and skill levels required to perform information duties and tasks in a manner that complies with university security and privacy requirements.

-University Unit Privacy Coordinators are responsible ensuring compliance for training requirements related to access to High Risk or Moderate Risk data for their unit.
+University Unit Privacy Coordinators are responsible for ensuring compliance for training requirements related to access to High Risk or Moderate Risk data for their unit.
 Data Custodians are responsible for identifying and ensuring unit-specific legislated or contracted privacy training on the proper handling of High Risk or Moderate Risk data for which they are responsible.
 This includes training for workers whose duties involve contact with High Risk and Moderate Risk information or the resources that house that information.
 Targeted role-based security and privacy training must be provided based on the type of information access granted, including special requirements related to GDPR, FERPA, HIPAA, PCI DSS, etc. ISPO may be able to facilitate some targeted training as requested by units.

 As verification of participation, University Unit Privacy Coordinators and Data Custodians must maintain rosters of participants who have completed required training.
 For courses provided by ISPO, a list of participants will be provided to units.
 Rosters shall be made available upon request.